236 Tichenor Hall

 - Thursday 12:30 pm - 2 pm

 Bruce Mutsvairo is a professor of journalism at Auburn University.
 He studies the socio-political significance of journalism and social media as potential harbingers of democratization, particularly in the Global South.
 He spent five years reporting for the Associated Press in the news agency’s Amsterdam, Netherlands bureau.
-Previously, he served as an associate professor in journalism at the University of Technology Sydney, Australia, and assistant professor in digital journalism at Leiden University’s Liberal Arts Program in The Hague, The Netherlands.
+He also served as an associate professor in journalism at the University of Technology Sydney, Australia, where he coordinated the faculty's Early Career Researchers program.
+Previously, he was an assistant professor and journalism program convener at Leiden University’s Liberal Arts Program in The Hague, The Netherlands.
 He also spent three years as a member of the journalism faculty at Northumbria University in England, where he directed the MA in Mass Communications.
 While completing his PhD, he was a teaching assistant at Emerson College’s Study Abroad Program in The Netherlands.
 He has delivered keynote addresses at major conferences in several countries including Norway, Germany, The Netherlands, Nigeria, Kenya and Zimbabwe.
 Bruce has been a visiting scholar at the University of Mississippi (2012), Wageningen University in the Netherlands (2017) and the University of Witwatersrand in South Africa (2016).
-An author or editor of eight scholarly books (Amsterdam University Press, 2019), (Palgrave Macmillan, 2020, 2018a, 2018b, 2016a; 2016b) and Rowman & Littlefield (2019; 2018), Bruce is the founding editor of Palgrave Studies in Journalism and the Global South, a Palgrave Macmillan book series (co-edited with Saba Bebawi and Eddy Borges-Rey).
-He also serves on several editorial journal boards including Digital Journalism, Journal of Applied Journalism and Media Studies, and African Journalism Studies.
-His research has appeared in leading peer-reviewed journals including among several others Digital Journalism; Journalism and Mass Communication Educator; Media, Culture and Society; Information, Communication and Society; African Journalism Studies; and Westminster Papers in Communication and Culture.
+An author or editor of eight scholarly books published by Amsterdam University Press, Palgrave Macmillan, and Rowman & Littlefield, Bruce is the founding editor of Palgrave Studies in Journalism and the Global South, a Palgrave Macmillan book series (co-edited with Saba Bebawi and Eddy Borges-Rey).
+He also serves on several editorial journal boards including Digital Journalism, Journal of Applied Journalism and Media Studies, Journal of African Media Studies and African Journalism Studies.
+His research has appeared in leading peer-reviewed journals including Digital Journalism; Journalism and Mass Communication Educator; Media, Culture and Society; Information, Communication and Society; African Journalism Studies; and Westminster Papers in Communication and Culture.